HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Introduction

-In the last decade, numerous HSI denoising techniques have been proposed and these methods can be categorized into two classes, i.e., model-based approaches and deep learning-based methods.
-Model-based approaches rely on human handcrafted prior and conduct HSI denoising in an iterative optimization manner.
-However, since the characteristics of HSIs are complex, the hand-crafted priors only partially reflect the features of HSIs, making these approaches incapable of handling unknown real-world noise.
-Moreover, the iterative optimization process consumes a substantial amount of time to denoise a single image.
-In contrast, by utilizing the impressive nonlinearity capability of neural networks, deep learning-based approaches model the intrinsic characteristics of HSIs in a data-driven manner.
-These methods learn the underlying image features statistically with abundant clean and noisy image pairs.
-Although these approaches can achieve desirable denoising performance, they can only predict a single clean HSI with a deterministic mapping (see Figure~\ref{fig:teaser}) and ignore the ill-posed nature of HSI denoising.
-Compared with distribution learning-based denoising approaches, these deterministic methods overemphasize pixel similarity and tend to predict the average of all possible clean images, resulting in over-smoothed areas and loss of image details.
-Additionally, most of the existing deep learning-based methods focus on directly learning the network mapping from numerous training pairs and always neglect the fact that noise is part of the high-frequency component.
-Thus the existing network architectures often fail to decouple the learning of low-frequency and high-frequency and thus lack specific physical meaning.
+Model-based HSI denoising approaches focus on exploiting the prior knowledge of HSIs, such as spatial-spectral total variation~\cite{He2016Total}, spatial-spectral non-local mean~\cite{Qian2013Hyperspectral}, spatial-spectral sparse representation~\cite{Peng2014Decomposable}, and low-rank prior~\cite{chen2017denoising,chen2018denoising}, and are implemented in an iterative optimization manner.
+However, since the characteristics of HSIs are complex, the hand-crafted priors thus can only partially reflect the property of HSIs, making these approaches incapable of handling unknown real HSI.
+Moreover, the iterative optimization process of denoising a single HSI consumes a significant amount of time.
+In contrast, by utilizing the impressive non-linearity capability of neural networks, deep learning (DL)-based approaches are capable of capturing the intrinsic characteristics of HSIs in a data-driven manner and can also learn the underlying image features statistically with abundant clean and noisy image pairs.
+Although these approaches can achieve desirable performance, they can only predict one clean HSI for a given noisy HSI with a deterministic mapping (see Fig.~\ref{fig:teaser}), thus ignoring the ill-posed nature of HSI denoising task, i.e., a noisy HSI can be degraded from multiple clean HSIs.
+Besides, these deterministic DL-based methods overemphasize pixel similarity and tend to predict the average of all possible clean images, resulting in over-smoothed areas and loss of image details~\cite{lugmayr2020srflow}.
+Although adversarial training~\cite{zhang2022hyperspectral} and perceptual loss~\cite{gao2021hyperspectral} have been adopted to alleviate this problem, these methods still do not address the ill-posed issue as they only predict a single clean HSI.
+Additionally, most existing DL-based methods~\cite{chang2018hsi,yuan2018hyperspectral,wei20203,pan2022sqad} often neglect the fact that noise is part of the high-frequency component and thus their network architectures fail to decouple the learning of low-frequency and high-frequency, which make these networks lack specific physical interpretations.